Bikeman868/OwinFramework.Middleware/OwinFramework.FormIdentification/readme.md

 * Change their email address by providing their current email and password.

+* Confirm their new email address by clicking a link in the confirmation email.

+* Revert the email address change by clicking a link in an email that is sent to the original email address.

 * Logout, securing their account and deleting the remember me cookie.

 * Request a time-limited password reset email to be sent.